GaalexxC/ASAS/README.md

 - Custom compile latest Nginx mainline with latest OpenSSL.
 Get the latest security enhancements and features as well as add your own custom modules when building Nginx.
 Install will create all necessary directories, service scripts, and update all configuration files.
 NOTE: Best when installed on a new system, do not install with nginx installed via apt.
-Also when using this method you must run the compiler option (2) each time you update your Nginx version.
+Also when using this method simply run the compiler option (3) each time to update to the latest Nginx version when available.

 #### Added Local Server support
 - Changed the way port and server is added to the nginx vhost file.